INDIANA GOVERNOR GRAVESITES

 That old riddle is the name of a book by C-SPAN's Brian Lamb, who takes his readers on a tour of the 39 presidential grave sites.

-During Indiana's bicentennial, perhaps there should be a book about the final resting sites of former governors.
+Perhaps there should be a book about the final resting sites of former Indiana governors.
 It might be called "Who's the Hoosier buried in Brooklyn?"

 Yes, there is an Indiana governor buried in Brooklyn, New York.
 It is Joseph A. Wright, the state's 10th chief executive.
 His career took him not only to the statehouse, but to both the U.S. House and Senate in Washington.
 Later in life he was minister to Prussia.
 His grave is in Brooklyn because his wife's family was there when he died in 1867.

-A total of 48 men have served as Indiana governor.
+A total of 49 men have served as Indiana governor.
 A little clarification is needed here.
-Mike Pence is usually referred to as the state's 50th governor, which is true with respect to the number of gubernatorial terms in the state's near 200-year history.
+Eric Holcomb is usually referred to as the state's 51th governor, which is true with respect to the number of gubernatorial terms in the state's over 200-year history.
 However, two governors served non-consecutive terms.
 Therefore, they are counted twice.
 Just for the record, they are Isaac Gray, buried in Union City, Indiana, and Henry Schricker, whose grave is in Knox, Indiana.

 James Brown Ray was the first governor to serve in the brand new capital of Indianapolis.
 In later years he moved to Cincinnati where his tombstone can be found at the huge Spring Grove Cemetery.